Erross/Spotfire/README.md

 ### Reset Discngine
 In order to efficiently use the discngine connector it makes more sense to have each visualization point to a specific form, rather than use the discngine provided menu structure.
-In order to do this a property must be maintained which keeps this linkage current
+In order to do this a property must be maintained which keeps this linkage current (this may not be necessary after Discngine 4.1.0)

 ### Screen Resolution Fixer
 Code to force the display size to be larger than the resolution on monitors where people have decided to run